Sarah Drew: Grey's Anatomy

 In 2009, Drew was cast as Dr. April Kepner in the medical drama series Grey's Anatomy.
-Drew was cast in late September and first appeared in the sixth season episode “Invasion" as one of the residents from Mercy West Hospital after its merger with Seattle Grace Hospital.
+Drew was cast in late September and first appeared in the sixth season episode "Invasion" as one of the residents from Mercy West Hospital after its merger with Seattle Grace Hospital.
 Drew was brought aboard Grey's Anatomy after former collaborations with series creator Shonda Rhimes; she was featured as a guest in 2 episodes of Private Practice in 2008 and was a main cast member in Rhimes' 2009 television pilot Inside the Box, which ABC passed on.
 In 2010, she was promoted to a series-regular for the seventh season.

 In March 2018, it was announced that Drew, along with Jessica Capshaw, would be exiting the series.
 Showrunner Krista Vernoff stated that the decision was purely creative, not budgetary.

+However, it was announced in March 2021 that Drew would be returning during season 17, and in April 2022 that Drew would be returning for the 400th episode of the 18th season, along with Jesse Williams.

 2018–present

 Shortly following the announcement of her Grey's Anatomy exit, Drew was cast as Detective Cagney in CBS' Cagney & Lacey reboot pilot.
 CBS passed on the pilot in May 2018, deciding not to produce the series.

 In July 2018, Drew took on the role of Lucille Ball, starring in the world premiere production of I Love Lucy: A Funny Thing Happened on the Way to the Sitcom, a behind-the-scenes stage comedy about I Love Lucy by Gregg Oppenheimer (son of series creator Jess Oppenheimer).
 Recorded before a live audience at the UCLA's James Bridges Theater, the L.A.
 Theatre Works production aired on public radio and has been released on Audio CD and as a downloadable MP3.

 In 2019, Drew was once again cast as the title character in a CBS pilot, this time as Sarah Cooper in The Republic of Sarah, but the project was ultimately passed on by the network.
 A different leading cast, led by Stella Baker, was chosen when the series was rebooted by The CW network for the 2020–21 season.

 On October 30, 2020, Drew has been cast in a recurring role as Cindy Turner (Jeanette's mother) in the Freeform (ABC Family) series Cruel Summer.

 In September 2021, Drew was cast in Apple TV+ comedy series Amber Brown based on the bestselling books by Paula Danziger.

-In 2022, Drew started as Lizbeth Meredith in the Lifetime movie Stolen By Their Father as part of its "Ripped from the Headlines" feature films and also had Elizabeth Smart as an executive producer.
+In 2022, Drew started as Lizbeth Meredith in the Lifetime movie Stolen By Their Father as part of its "Ripped from the Headlines" feature films; it had Elizabeth Smart as an executive producer.

 Personal life

-Drew married Peter Lanfer, a lecturer at UCLA, on the 17th of June 2002.
-They welcomed their first child together on January 18, 2012, a son named Micah Emmanuel.
-On December 3, 2014, the couple welcomed their second child and first daughter, Hannah Mali Rose.
+Drew married Peter Lanfer, a lecturer at Dartmouth College, on June 17, 2002.
+They have two children.
 She is Christian.
-This matched her character’s beliefs from the movie Mom’s Night Out.
+This matched her character's beliefs from the movie Mom's Night Out.